gdhardy1/guest-list-manager/README.md

 ### Other

-- Embedded MongoDB and Atals Cloud
+- Embedded MongoDB and Atlas Cloud
-- Microsoft Azure Cloud
+- Microsoft Azure
 - JUnit 5